nopSolutions/nopCommerce-Docs/developer/tutorials/instruction-on-how-to-start-developing-on-nopcommerce.md

+﻿---
+title: Instruction on how to start developing on nopCommerce
+author: nopsg
+uid: developer/tutorials/instruction-on-how-to-start-developing-on-nopcommerce
+---

-﻿# Instruction on how to start developing on nopCommerce 4.2
+# Instruction on how to start developing on nopCommerce 4.2
 ## Things covered in this tutorial.
 1. Tools Required for Development.
 2. Stack of technologies used in nopCommerce.